Background image

 Then she and Mollie joined forces with Kyle Chalmers and Jack Cartwright to claim victory in the mixed 4x100m freestyle relay, again in world record time (3.19.38).
 Her own split was a sizzling 52.25sec.

-A short break later and then she was off to Birmingham for the Commonwealth Games.
-She secured the silver behind team-mate Emma McKeon in the 50m freestyle and could again rely on the mixed 4x100m freestyle relay for another title.
+A short break later and then she was off to Birmingham for the 2022 Commonwealth Games.
+She secured the silver behind teammate Emma McKeon in the 50m freestyle and could again rely on the mixed 4x100m freestyle relay for another title.

-And still she wasn’t finished with 2022, returning to Australia to win two gold and three silvers at the world short course championships in Melbourne, all of them in relays.
+And still she wasn’t finished with 2022, returning to Australia to win two gold and three silver at the world short course championships in Melbourne, all of them in relays.

-Meg is partially deaf in both ears but, like Cindy-Lu Fitzpatrick before her, she continues to inspire young children to follow their dreams.
+Meg is partially deaf but, like Cindy-Lu Fitzpatrick before her, she continues to inspire young children to follow their dreams.

 Read More